 In 2007 Navyn Salem set out to help end the silent crisis of malnutrition for over 250 million children around the world.
 She first set up a Plumpy’Nut factory in Tanzania, her father’s home country.
 In 2009 she founded Edesia, a U.S. non-profit food aid manufacturer, to further the reach of lifesaving ready-to-use foods worldwide.
 Edesia’s factory in North Kingstown, RI now produces a range of fortified, peanut-based products to help UNICEF, the World Food Programme, USAID, and other NGOs working in emergency and conflict zones treat and prevent malnutrition.
-Since production began in March 2010, Edesia has reached over 8 million children in over 50 countries, including Somalia, Venezuela, Yemen and Syria.
+Since production began in March 2010, Edesia has reached over 9 million children in over 50 countries, including Somalia, Venezuela, Yemen and Syria.
 Navyn is a Trustee of Boston College and 2014 Henry Crown Fellow of the Aspen Institute and a member of the Aspen Global Leadership Network.
 She is mother to four daughters and lives in Barrington, RI.

 HONORARY DEGREES: Curry College (2018) • Providence College (2017) • Bryant University (2014) • Boston College (2012)